mobilabsolutions/stash-sdk-backend/README.md

 - `payment-ws` - the main service module that contains the Stash domain model, repositories, and API endpoints
 - `payment-commons` - the common module that contains the error handling, project validations and common models and data between the `payment-ws` and PSP modules
 - separate modules for every PSP - `payment-adyen`, `payment-braintree` and `payment-bs-one`
-- `payment-notifications` - the notification service that contains notification domain model, repositories, and notification API endpoints
+- `payment-notifications` - the notification service that contains notification domain model, repositories, and webhook endpoints for each PSP

 ## Requirements